ROCm/ROCR-Runtime/src/README.md

 #### Build environment

-CMake build framework is used to build the HSA runtime.
+CMake build framework is used to build the ROC runtime.
 The minimum version is 2.8.

 Obtain cmake infrastructure: http://www.cmake.org/download/

 Export cmake bin into your PATH
-HSA Runtime CMake build file CMakeLists.txt is located in runtime/core folder.

 #### Package Dependencies